khalid-hussain/shaheen/chap8.md

 # New Endeavors

-After the victory of Sakhra, Abul Hassan started preparing for a decisive war against the Christians at a massive scale.
+After the victory of Sakhra, Abul Hassan started preparing for a decisive war against the Christians on a massive scale.
 Those influential chiefs and leaders of tribes of the sultanate who, so far, had been involved in the internal squabbles between Arab Berbers and Hispanian Muslims, began uniting against the common enemy.
 For the Hispanian and the Berber chiefs, Abul Hassan